conormcneil/conorkingston.com/_case_studies/2025-09-27-jupyterhub-deployment.md

 ### Architecture
 {: .text-secondary}

-- **Base Image**: Used <samp>quay.io/jupyter/scipy-notebook</samp> from the Jupyter Docker Stacks for a rich scientific Python environment.
-- **Spawner**: Configured <samp>DockerSpawner</samp> to isolate user environments.
-- **Authentication**: Integrated with <abbr title="Lightweight Directory Access Protocol" class="initialism">LDAP</abbr> for secure user access.
+- **Hyper-V Virtual Machine** host with Docker Engine, Docker Compose, and a Jupyter server.
+- **Logical Volume Management** technology simplifies scaling the amount of storage available to the VM and enables daily checkpoints to ensure system and user data are recoverable.
-- **Storage**: Mounted persistent volumes for user data and notebooks.
+- Mounted **persistent volumes** for user data and notebooks.
+- Utilized **DockerSpawner** to easily spawn separate containers for every user, increasing security and easing future integration with orchestration services.
+- Integrated with **Google OAuth 2.0** for secure user access with existing credentials for any user explicitly included in a custom allow list.
-- **Networking**: Deployed behind a reverse proxy with HTTPS via Let's Encrypt.
+- Deployed in a segmented VLAN behind a reverse proxy with **HTTPS** provided by Let's Encrypt.

 ### DevOps & Automation
 {: .text-secondary}

+- Used Ansible to define roles and playbooks to **automate VM provisioning**.
-- Created reusable Docker Compose configurations for local testing.
+- Created reusable Docker Compose configurations for consistent, **platform-independent container deployment**.
-- Used GitHub Actions to automate image builds and updates.
-- Documented deployment steps for reproducability and team onboarding.

 ---